 The Foundation programme at City, University of London has been designed for practice nurses who are new to the general practice setting.
-The taught compoments of these two modules provide important skills for practice nurses to enable and facilitate their development in key specific areas.
-There is a strong emphaiss on having an evidence base to inform practice and clinical decisions.
-Each module is available at level 6 (undergraduate) or level 7 (postgraduate level).
+The taught components of these two courses provide important skills for practice nurses to enable and facilitate their development in key specific areas.
+There is a strong emphasis on having an evidence base to inform practice and clinical decisions.
+Each course is available at level 6 (for undergraduates) or level 7 (for postgraduates).

 Who is it for?

 Completion of the Foundation Programme will provide requisite knowledge, theory with a strong evidence base relating to the course content for the newly employed general practice nurse.

 January 2023 dates are yet to be confirmed, full dates and Information will be uploaded on to the webpage shortly.

 If you are interesting in taking this course: Foundation Programme for Practice Nurses, Who are New to General Practice, please submit an application via the apply now button and select module code: NMS130 from the dropdown list.

 On completion and depending whether you've studied at level 6 or 7, you can apply to use Recognition of Prior Learning (RPL) to take forward a maximum of 30 credits towards either the BSc/Graduate Diploma Primary Care Practice Nurse programme or a Postgraduate Diploma Primary Care Practice Nurse programme.
 You must also meet the programme entry requirements.